Florida Commercial Lending: Capital for the Nation's Fastest Growing State

 Does Florida's lack of state income tax affect commercial lending?

-Florida's no-income-tax environment has a significant indirect effect on commercial lending by driving population growth, business formation, and wealth migration into the state.
-These trends strengthen commercial real estate fundamentals: more people means more demand for housing, retail, healthcare, and services.
-Lenders view Florida favorably because of these demographic tailwinds.
-However, loan qualification itself is still based on federal tax returns, property cash flow, borrower net worth, and standard commercial underwriting criteria.
-The tax advantage mainly shows up in stronger deal economics and more aggressive lender appetite for Florida assets.
+Not directly, but the effect is real.
+No income tax drives population growth, business formation, and wealth migration.
+More people means more demand for housing, retail, healthcare, and services.
+Lenders view Florida favorably because of these trends.
+Loan qualification itself still depends on federal tax returns, property cash flow, and borrower net worth.
+The tax advantage mainly shows up as stronger deal economics and more lender appetite for Florida assets.

 What are the most active commercial markets in Florida?

-Miami-Dade and Broward County lead in total dollar volume, driven by international investment, luxury development, and institutional-quality assets.
-Tampa Bay has become the fastest-growing commercial market in the state, benefiting from corporate relocations, population growth, and relatively affordable property values compared to South Florida.
-Orlando ranks among the top hospitality markets nationally and has a growing industrial and multifamily sector.
-Jacksonville has emerged as one of the strongest industrial and logistics markets on the East Coast.
-Southwest Florida (Naples, Fort Myers, Sarasota) has an active market driven by wealth migration and healthcare demand.
-The Space Coast (Brevard County) is seeing growth tied to aerospace and defense.
+Miami-Dade and Broward lead in dollar volume, driven by international investment and luxury development.
+Tampa Bay is the fastest-growing market, benefiting from corporate relocations and lower costs than South Florida.
+Orlando is a top hospitality market with growing industrial and multifamily sectors.
+Jacksonville is one of the strongest industrial and logistics markets on the East Coast.
+Southwest Florida (Naples, Fort Myers, Sarasota) is active with wealth migration and healthcare.
+The Space Coast is growing with aerospace and defense.

 Can foreign nationals get commercial loans in Florida?

-Yes, and Florida leads the country in foreign national lending volume.
-Several lenders in our network offer programs specifically designed for foreign national borrowers, including both commercial real estate investment loans and business financing.
-These programs typically require larger down payments (30-40% for investment properties) and may require ITIN or foreign passport identification rather than a Social Security number.
-Some programs require the borrower to establish a U.S.-based LLC or corporation to hold the property.
-Interest rates for foreign national programs are typically 0.5-1.5% higher than equivalent domestic programs, but competitive terms are available for qualified borrowers with strong net worth and property cash flow.
+Yes.
+Florida leads the country in foreign national lending.
+Our network includes lenders with programs built for foreign borrowers, covering both CRE investment and business financing.
+These programs usually require 30% to 40% down and accept ITIN or foreign passport ID.
+Some require a U.S.-based LLC to hold the property.
+Rates typically run 0.5% to 1.5% higher than domestic programs, but strong net worth and property cash flow can secure competitive terms.

 What types of properties does CapitalAx finance in Florida?

-We finance every major commercial property type in Florida.
-Hotels, motels, and resorts across the tourism corridors.
-Multifamily apartment communities from 5 units to 500+ units.
-Retail shopping centers, strip malls, and single-tenant net-lease properties.
-Office buildings including Class A towers and suburban medical office.
-Industrial warehouses, distribution centers, and flex space.
-Mixed-use developments combining residential, retail, and office.
-Self-storage facilities in growth corridors.
-Assisted living and memory care facilities.
-Land development including entitled lots and raw land.
-We also handle business acquisitions, franchise financing, equipment purchases, and working capital for Florida businesses across all industries.
+Every major commercial type.
+Hotels and resorts.
+Multifamily from 5 to 500+ units.
+Retail centers and net-lease properties.
+Office buildings and medical office.
+Industrial warehouses and flex space.
+Mixed-use developments.
+Self-storage.
+Assisted living and memory care.
+Land development.
+We also handle business acquisitions, franchise financing, equipment purchases, and working capital.

 How does hurricane risk affect commercial lending in Florida?